A visual comparison of a clean and dirty diamond ring.

 Note: even a thin film of oil on a diamond’s facet can completely change the angles in which light refracts and reflects; resulting in lower brilliance and sparkle.
+This is why keeping a diamond clean is so important!

 Step 1: Fill a small bucket or cup with warm water.
 The water should be lukewarm and not too hot for your hands to touch.
 Never use the sink basin with a blocked drain directly because you don’t want your treasured possessions to be accidentally washed down the drain.